dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 2. Many operations that used to work in dask-cudf like groupby-aggregations and joins no longer work.
-We're going to need to slightly modify many cuDF APIs over the next couple months to more closely match their Pandas equivalents.
+We're going to need to slightly modify many cuDF APIs over the next couple of months to more closely match their Pandas equivalents.

 3. I ran the timing cell twice because it currently takes a few seconds to